It’s easier to turn a cat into a unicorn than turn emails into money.

 It’s good that Drip provides a 14-day free trial period so you can objectively make up your mind about choosing it or not.
 But if you do choose it, you might have to give up all your lattes or cut costs on satin bows you use for packaging stuff for your customers, when the email marketing bill starts coming in.

-Every platform will be able to send people timely emails but in order to pick which one fits your business and your pocket, we have to look further.
+Every platform will be able to send people timely emails but in order to pick which one fits your business practice and your pocket, we have to look further.

 I would ask suggest request you to checkout SendX.
 It has a 14-day trial period and when you move to a paid plan, you will pay 79% less than what will you pay if you use Drip.
+You will find a detailed comparison between SendX and Drip here.

 But… does SendX cut down features if it is so much cheaper?